 If required by local ordinances, Exhibitor must comply with all union regulations applicable to installation, dismantling, and display of the Exhibits.

 8. EXHIBITOR CONDUCT

 Exhibitor and its representatives agree to abide by all NCSC policies, including health and safety protocols.
 Exhibitor and its representatives shall not congregate or solicit trade in the aisles.
 The prior written consent of Exhibit Management is required for the employment or use of any live model, demonstrator, solicitor, or device for the mechanical reproduction of sound.
 Such employment or use shall be confined to the Exhibit Space.
 Exhibit Management, in its sole and absolute discretion, may withdraw its consent at any time, in which event Exhibitor shall terminate such activity immediately.
 All promotional plans must be submitted to Exhibit Management for approval.
 Distribution of pamphlets, brochures, or any advertising matter must be confined to the Exhibit Space.
-Exhibitors are prohibited from bringing alcoholic beverages into Walter E. Washington Convention Center.
+Exhibitors are prohibited from bringing alcoholic beverages into Boston Convention & Exhibition Center (BCEC).
 Exhibitor shall refrain from any action that will distract attendees from attendance at the Exhibit during open hours.
 Exhibitor shall not lead attendees from one Exhibit Space to another or to elevators or escalators.
 Exhibitors or any of their representatives shall not conduct themselves in a manner offensive to standards of decency or good taste.

 9. FILM, SOUND DEVICES, AND LIGHTING